 You may not be sure how to manage your glucose while your device is off.
 If so, before your appointment, talk with the healthcare provider who manages your diabetes care.

-For your simulation, you may need to change into a hospital gown.
-You should keep your shoes on.
+You’ll need to change into a hospital gown for your simulation.
+Keep your shoes on.

-Your radiation therapists will help you lie down on a table.
-They will do everything they can to ensure your comfort and privacy.
-Although the table will have a sheet on it, it’s hard and has no cushion.
-If you haven’t taken pain medication and think you may need it, tell your radiation therapists before your simulation starts.
-Also, the room is usually cool.
-If you feel uncomfortable at any time, tell your radiation therapists.
+Your radiation therapists will help you onto the simulation table.
+The table will have a sheet on it, but it’s hard and does not have a cushion.
+If you have not taken pain medicine and think you might need it, tell your radiation therapists before your simulation starts.

 Skin markings (tattoos)

-Your radiation therapists will use a felt-tipped marker to draw on your skin in treatment area.
-You will also need skin markings called tattoos.
-Your radiation therapists will use a sterile (clean) needle and a drop of ink to make the them.
-Each tattoo will feel like a pinprick.
+Your radiation therapists will use a felt marker to draw on your skin in the treatment area.
+They will also make permanent skin markings called tattoos once they’re sure you’re in the right position.
+They’ll make the tattoos using a clean needle and a drop of ink.
+Each one will feel like a pinprick.
 They will not be bigger than the head of a pin.

-After they make the tattoos, your radiation therapists will take photos of you in your position.
-They will use the photos and tattoos to make sure you’re in the right position for your radiation treatments.
+Your radiation therapists will take several photos of you in your position after they make the markings.
+They will use the photos and markings to make sure you’re in the right position for your radiation treatments.

 You can wash off the felt markings after your simulation.
 The tattoos are permanent.
 They will not wash off.
-If you’re concerned about having tattoos as part of your radiation therapy, talk with your radiation oncologist.
+Talk with your radiation oncologist if you’re concerned about having tattoos as part of your radiation therapy.

-SBRT treatments can be given in several different schedules.
+SBRT is usually given in 1 to 5 treatments.
 Your schedule will be based on what your radiation oncologist recommends.
-It can be:

 Planning your treatment

-During the time between your simulation and the start of your treatment, your radiation oncologist will work with a team to plan your treatment.
-They will use the CT scan from your simulation appointment and any other imaging tests that were done to plan the angles and shapes of your radiation beams.
-They will also determine the dose of radiation that you will receive.
-These details are carefully planned and checked.
-This may take up to 2 weeks.
+Between your simulation and first treatment, your radiation oncologist will work with a team to plan your treatments.
+They will use your simulation scans to plan the angles and shapes of your radiation beams.
+They will also determine the dose of radiation you’ll get.
+They carefully plan and check all the details of your treatments.
+This can take up to 2 weeks.

 Vitamins and dietary supplements during radiation therapy